francis-chris5/Creatures/README.md

   General:

-   I've been using Unity game engine lately so -y is forward on all models These were all constructed on the creatures left side with a mirror modifier, so it is recommened to delete the right side and apply a mirror modifier to keep symmetries when adding details (I may add in a half version of all the creatures for this purpose soon)
+   I've been using Unity game engine lately so -y is forward on all models

+   These were all constructed on the creatures left side with a mirror modifier, so it is recommened to delete the right side and apply a mirror modifier to keep symmetries when adding details (I may add in a half version of all the creatures for this purpose soon)

+   After adding the mesh to the 3D View area make sure to go to the object menu and select "shade smooth"

 -------------------------------------------------------------------------------------------------------------